 Caliche is a very interesting material.
 The process from which it is

-formed demonstrates how unique this material is.
-It is also incredible how
+demonstrates how unique this material is.
+It is also incredible how something so

-something so seemingly useless could have economic value.
-However, caliche still
+seemingly useless could have economic value.
+However, caliche still is an enormous

 Photo by Roger Weller

 "Caliche."
 Wikipedia.
 Web.
 20 Apr.
 2010.